Unión de Rugby de Tucumán: History

-Rugby was first played in Tucumán in 1915, when British enthusiasts that worked at the local sugarmills meet to play the game in the city of San Miguel de Tucumán.
-Nevertheless, the first official rugby team in the province –from the Club Natación y Gimnasia– would not be formed in 1936.
-Six years later Tucumán Rugby Club was founded, followed by Universitario Rugby Club de Tucumán in 1943 and * Cardenales in 1944.
-Those four clubs would go on to found the "Unión de Rugby del Norte" on 29 February 1944.
+The first official rugby team in the province –from Club Natación y Gimnasia– was formed in 1936.
+Six years later a new Tucumán Rugby Club was founded, followed by Universitario Rugby Club de Tucumán and Círculo Universitario (both in 1943), and Cardenales in 1944.
+Those four clubs would go on to establish the "Unión de Rugby del Norte" on 29 February 1944.

+The union changed its name to a Spanish form "Unión de Rugby de Tucumán" in 1966.
+Four years later the union also changed its colors from maroon to orange.
+As of March 2025, the union had 26 clubs (11 affiliated and 15 invited) competing in its tournaments.

 Although the URN was based in Tucumán Province it also dealt with fledgling clubs from the neighbouring provinces of Salta, Jujuy and Santiago del Estero.
 Later these provinces would go on to form their own unions: Unión de Rugby de Salta in 1951, Unión Jujeña de Rugby in 1966 and Unión Santiagueña de Rugby in 1968.
 After that the Unión de Rugby del Norte became simply known as the Unión de Rugby de Tucumán and only dealt with clubs from Tucumán Province.

 Provincial side

 The URT was represented by its own team in Campeonato Argentino, a now defunct competition in which each of the 24 unions that make up the Argentine Rugby Union (UAR) participated.
+Tucumán participated in all the Argentino editions since 1944, playing a total of 23 finals (the first in 1966) with 11 titles won, the last in 2014.

+In 1992, the provincial team achieved the most important accomplishment in their history when they defeated France 25–23 during their 1992 tour of Argentina.